UofT-DSI/applying_statistical_concepts/README.md

 **Assignments**

 Assignments will cover key statistical concepts and related code implementation.
 The assignments are to complete according to the schedule below, for a total of 3 assignments.
-Assignments will be introduced in class, can be discussed in tutorial, and questions can be ask of the Technical Facilitator and/or TA over email.
+Assignments will be introduced in class, can be discussed in tutorial, and questions can be ask of the Technical Facilitator and/or Learning Support staff over email.
 Assignments are due by 11:59PM on the day they are due.
 Please arrange for extensions *in advance* with the Technical Facilitator or the TAs.
 Assignments should be submitted through the correct Google Forms link found below following the naming convention `firstname_lastname_a#`.

 Assignments can be found in the `Assignments` directory, above.
 We've included an .html file (knitted Markdown file) for easy reading, as well as Jupyter Notebook files, that can be edited for submission.
 (To download files, click Raw > Save as.)